LifeWithVetta

 Tip

 There are versions with coconut milk too.
-Ask which one they serve.
+Ask which one they serve if you are trying to decide between something sharper and something a little softer.

 Tom Kha Gai .png